minprog/programming-1/10 Lectures/05 Week 2 Wednesday/20 Wednesday.md

 ### `function-1.c`

-Let’s rewrite our program that asks for a positive integer using a function:
+Let's rewrite our program that asks for a positive integer using a function:

 	#include <cs50.h>
 	#include <stdio.h>